SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 </blockquote>

-The Bible teaches that believers are saved by grace (Eph 2:8-9) and justified through faith (Ro 5:1; Gal.
-3:24), and that faith is credited to us as righteousness (Ro 4:3,9,22; Ja 2:23; Gal.
+The Bible teaches that believers are saved by grace (Eph 2:8-9) and justified through faith (Ro 5:1 ESV; Gal.
+3:24 ESV), and that faith is credited to us as righteousness (Ro 4:3,9,22; Ja 2:23; Gal.
 3:9).
-However, the Bible also says, faith without works is dead (James 2:20,22,24,26).
+However, the Bible also says, faith without works is dead (James 2:20,22,26; Ja 2:24 ESV).
 If your faith is dead, how can you be justified?

 John the Baptist reprimanded the pharisees, who also believed in God, that they must produce fruit that proves their repentance (Mt 3:8,10).
 Jesus also taught that you could identify people by their actions (Mt 7:16-20, 21-23).